chbandeira/react-ws-progress-bar/README.md

 # React ProgressBar using WebSocket

-This is a frontend project that executes a progress bar using @stomp/stompjs.
+This is a frontend project that executes a progress bar using WebSocket.
 You need to run with a backend project found here [spring-ws-progress-bar](https://github.com/chbandeira/spring-ws-progress-bar).

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Some of libs and frameworks used

+- @stomp/stompjs
+- react-bootstrap
+- bootstrap
+- axios

 ## Available Scripts